 No matter what happens to the angle, Gsp is preserved, so the engine always knows what speed Sonic is "really" moving at.

 By this point, Sonic ought to be able to handle any hills with an accurate velocity.
 But he still needs to be slowed when going uphill, and sped up when up going downhill.

 Fortunately, this is simple to achieve - with something called the Slope Factor (slp).
 Just add slp*sin(angle) to Gsp at the beginning of every step.
 The value of slp is always 0.125 ($0020) when running, but not so when rolling.
-When Sonic is rolling uphill (the sign of Gsp is not equal to the sign of sin(angle)), slp is 0.078125 ($001E).
-When Sonic is rolling downhill (the sign of Gsp is equal to the sign of sin(angle)), slp is 0.3125 ($0050).
+When Sonic is rolling uphill (the sign of Gsp is equal to the sign of sin(angle)), slp is 0.078125 ($001E).
+When Sonic is rolling downhill (the sign of Gsp is not equal to the sign of sin(angle)), slp is 0.3125 ($0050).

 Note: In Sonic 1, it appears that slp doesn't get added if Sonic is stopped, and in his standing/waiting cycle.
 But in Sonic 3 & Knuckles, slp seems to be added even then, so that Sonic can't stand on steep slopes - they'll force him to walk backward down them.